ocean-onion/BDCraft-maybe/docs/economy/market.md

 ### Market Management GUI

-Players access most market features through the Market Owner villager:
+Players can ONLY access the Market Management GUI through the Market Owner villager:

 1. **Accessing the GUI**:
-   - Right-click the Market Owner villager in your market
+   - Right-click the Market Owner villager in your market (CARTOGRAPHER with gold name tag)
    - Select the "Market Management" option from the trading menu
    - Only the market founder and associates can access management features
+   - There is NO COMMAND to access this interface; physical interaction with the Market Owner is required

 2. **Management Features**:
    - **Associates Tab**: Add or remove market associates (founder only)